charlineshen/charlineshen.github.io/_pages/industry_experience.md

 Just Walk Out (formerly Amazon Go)

-- Used Typescript, React, and CSS to build a self-service website from scratch; supported 1000+ internal users
+- Used Typescript, React, and CSS with Meridian design system to build a self-service website with confidential content from scratch
-- Project goal is confidential
+- Supported 1000+ internal users to dynamically read, write, and configure properties of a tier 1 web application’s deployment in runtime

 _05/2022 - 08/2022_

 Alexa Lab126 Whole Home Audio Pipeline Team

-- Used C++ to implement TCP data transmission among a cluster of Amazon Echo devices
+- Implemented TCP data transmission among a cluster of Amazon Echo devices with C++ and reduced 1/3 workloads of the pipeline
-- Built a prototype of the cluster playing Amazon Hi-Res music with no glitches while supporting seamless join and independent device dropout
+- Built a prototype of the cluster playing Amazon Hi-Res music with no glitches while supporting seamless join and independent dropout
-- Optimized data transmission pipeline by reducing 1/3 of the workloads
+- The feature I implemented were deployed along the release of upgraded Alexa Studio by the end of 2022, with 50,000+ users worldwide

 ## Software Development Engineer Intern | Microsoft
 _06/2021 - 08/2021_